Explement/Java-Terminal-Editor/README.md

 ### Known Issues
 - File handling may vary depending on the provided path format.
 - Syntax coloring may not support edge cases or complex Java constructs.
+- Syntax coloring focus color will be white, not really a 'glitch', but can be an inconvenience.

 ### Future Improvements
 - Add support for more programming languages.